loopandlearn/news/docs/edition/2025-04-07.md

 navigating perimenopause and menopause — a topic that still lacks sufficient research and clinical guidance.
 The study revealed that 88% of participants reported that menopause had an impact on their diabetes management, with many experiencing increased insulin resistance, glycemic variability, and emotional distress.
-However, technology played a significant role in improving outcomes; women using continuous glucose monitoring (CGM) and artificial insulin delivery (AID) systems experienced better glucose control and overall well-being.
-Additionally, access to Menopause Hormone Therapy (MHT) was linked to improved outcomes.
-The study calls for better integration of diabetes care, gynecology, and mental health services to support midlife women with T1D.

 #### Diabetes Data Rights Charter